-Instead I like commitment from my tenant and longer leases such as 12-month leases means less interruption to my cash flow.
+Instead, I like a commitment from my tenant and longer leases such as 12-month leases mean less interruption to my cash flow.

 3. Minimise vacancies

-This one is a little bit counter intuitive but it means you will have much better enquiry and therefore a range of tenants to choose from.
+This one is a little bit counterintuitive but it means you will have a much better inquiry and therefore a range of tenants to choose from.

 It lets you pick the best qualified and they will more than likely stay longer.

 If you have only one application did you pick the tenant or did the tenant pick you?